ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Some Verifiers may decide to skip the DID-based signature verification, relying on the Transparency Service's Registration policy and the scrutiny of other Verifiers.
 Although this weakens their guarantees against key revocation, or against a corrupt Transparency Services, they can still keep the Receipt and blame the Issuer or the Transparency Services at a later point.

-# Claim Issuance, Registration, and Verification
+# Signed Statement Issuance, Registration, and Verification

 This section details the interoperability requirements for implementers of Signed Statements issuance and validation libraries, and of Transparency Services.

-##  Envelope and Claim Format
+##  Envelope and Signed Statement Format

 The formats of Signed Statements and Receipts are based on CBOR Object Signing and Encryption (COSE {{-COSE}}).
 The choice of CBOR {{-CBOR}} is a trade-off between safety (in particular, non-malleability: each Signed Statement has a unique serialization), ease of processing and availability of implementations.